spyder-ide/spyder-docs/doc/faq.rst

    If nothing is displayed in the calltip, hover hint or :doc:`/panes/help` pane, make sure the object you are inspecting has a docstring, and try executing your code in the :doc:`/panes/ipythonconsole` to get help and completions there.
    If this doesn't work, try restarting PyLS by right-clicking the :guilabel:`LSP Python` label item in the statusbar at the bottom of Spyder's main window, and selecting the :guilabel:`Restart Python Language Server` option.

-   For more information, go to the :ref:`code-completion-problems-ref` section in the :doc:`/troubleshooting/common-illnesses` page of our troubleshooting guide.
+   For more information, go to the :ref:`troubleshooting-common-completion` section in the :doc:`/troubleshooting/common-illnesses` page of our troubleshooting guide.

 .. dropdown:: Q: I get the message "An error occurred while starting the kernel".
 How do I fix this?
    :name: troubleshooting-starting-kernel

    First, make sure your version of Spyder-Kernels is compatible with that of Spyder.
-   See the table in the :ref:`spyder-kernels-version-ref` section of the troubleshooting guide to check.
+   See the table in the :ref:`troubleshooting-common-kernel-version` section of the troubleshooting guide to check.

    To install the right version, type the following on the command line (or Anaconda Prompt on Windows)